gramineproject/gramine/Documentation/devel/features.md

 > ⚠ This is a highly technical document intended for software engineers with knowledge of OS
 > kernels.

 > ⛏ This is a living document.
-The last major update happened in **June 2023** and closely
+The last major update happened in **November 2023** and closely
-> corresponds to Gramine v1.5.
+> corresponds to Gramine v1.6.

 Gramine strives to **run native, unmodified Linux applications** on any platform.
 The SGX backend additionally strives to **provide security guarantees**, in particular, protect against a malicious